 Au Pair Travel and Accident Insurance Information

 All current au pairs are covered under a travel and accident insurance policy arranged by AuPairCare as part of the au pair benefits package.
-With the exception of au pairs from the STS Organization (for further information see below), all au pairs will be automatically enrolled with UnitedHealthcare StudentResources (UHCSR).
-Prior to your arrival in the US, UnitedHealthcare StudentResources will send an email instructing you to login to their website to create a "My Account."
-From this account, you will be able to print out your insurance ID cards and access the plan brochures, details of your coverage, and the network of preferred provider doctors.
+Prior to your arrival in the U.S, you will be automatically enrolled with UnitedHealthcare StudentResources (UHCSR) and sent an email instructing you to login to their website to create a "My Account."
+From this account, you will be able to print out your insurance ID cards and access the details of your coverage and the network of preferred provider doctors.
 It is the responsibility of the au pair to familiarize themselves with the policy coverage and exclusions.

-All AuPairCare au pairs (excluding au pairs from the STS Organization) are insured through UnitedHealthcare StudentResources.
+All AuPairCare au pairs (excluding au pairs from the STS Organization arriving prior to Jan.
+1, 2015) are insured through UnitedHealthcare StudentResources.
 The UnitedHealthcare StudentResources policy number is 2013-202858-2.
 Specific information regarding the UHCSR insurance policy and coverage is outlined below.

 - Coverage Brochure This brochure provides a complete list of policy coverage and exclusions and detailed instructions on what to do in the event of a medical/dental/travel emergency.